-Back in 2011, a European study was conducted on people’s language preferences when browsing the web.
+In 2011, a European study was conducted on people’s language preferences when browsing the web.
 And it yielded some interesting results.
-For example, 90% of the interviewed when given the choice would choose a website in their native language.
+For example, when given the choice, 90% of the interviewed would choose a website in their native language.
 This brings us to the conclusion that foreign users would be easier to convert if the site they’re interacting with is available in their native tongue.

 Rank for more keywords and get more visitors

-If your site already ranks well in Google for a plethora of keywords in its initial language chances are it will rank well in the new language as well.
-This in term can bring many new visitors to your site.
+If your site already ranks well in Google for a plethora of keywords in its initial language, chances are it will also rank well in the new language.
+In the term, this can bring many new visitors to your site.